thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2019-04-18-shab/index.md

 title: Shab x Live Drawing Project
 subtitle: Performance
 description: Art Collaboration of the Live Drawing Project with Shab, a French street artist, at the Sitio by Superposition, Lyon, France
-date: "2019-04-18"
+date: '2019-04-18'
 category: event
-image: "2.jpg"
+image: '2.jpg'
 ---

 <iframe src="https://player.vimeo.com/video/335872657" frameborder="0" allowfullscreen width="1920" height="1080"></iframe>

 [Direct Link](//vimeo.com/335872657)

 #### Description

-In April, we made an Art Collaboration with the French street artist __Shab__ for his last exhibition at the __Superposition Gallery__.
+In April, we made an Art Collaboration with the French street artist **Shab** for his last exhibition at the **Superposition Gallery**.

 We presented a collaborative drawing installation entirely based on Shab's visual style.
 Shab performed alone and in collaboration with the public using our collaborative tools.

 <photo-grid>
 <img src="1.jpg"/>